-BOD5--This discharge with technology-based limitations results in a small amount of BOD loading relative to the large amount of dilution occurring in the receiving water at critical conditions.
+BOD5-This discharge with technology-based limitations results in a small amount of BOD loading relative to the large amount of dilution occurring in the receiving water at critical conditions.
 Technology-based limitations will be protective of dissolved oxygen criteria in the receiving water.

-Temperature--Under critical conditions there is no predicted violation of the Water Quality Standards for Surface Waters.
+Temperature-Under critical conditions there is no predicted violation of the water quality standards for surface waters.
 Therefore, no effluent limitations for temperature were placed in the proposed permit.

-pH--Because of the high buffering capacity of marine water, compliance with the technology-based limits of 6 to 9 standard units will assure compliance with the Water Quality Standards for Surface Waters.
+pH-Because of the high buffering capacity of marine water, compliance with the technology-based limits of 6 to 9 standard units will assure compliance with the water quality standards for surface waters.

-Turbidity--The impact of turbidity was evaluated based on the range of turbidity in the effluent and turbidity of the receiving water.
+Turbidity-The impact of turbidity was evaluated based on the range of turbidity in the effluent and turbidity of the receiving water.
 Due to the large degree of dilution, it was determined that the turbidity criteria would not be violated outside the designated mixing zone.

-Toxic Pollutants--Federal regulations (40 CFR 122.44) require NPDES permits to contain effluent limits for toxic chemicals in an effluent whenever there is a reasonable potential for those chemicals to exceed the surface water quality criteria.
+Toxic Pollutants-Federal regulations (40 CFR 122.44) require NPDES permits to contain effluent limits for toxic chemicals in an effluent whenever there is a reasonable potential for those chemicals to exceed the surface water quality criteria.
 This process occurs concurrently with the derivation of technology-based effluent limits.
-Facilities with technology-based effluent limits defined in regulation are not exempted from meeting the Water Quality Standards for Surface Waters or from having surface water quality-based effluent limits.
-A reasonable potential analysis (see Appendix C) was conducted on parameters that were identified under Table 1 - Wastewater Characterization and for those identified under WAC 173-201A to determine whether or not effluent limitations would be required in this permit.
+Facilities with technology-based effluent limits defined in regulation are not exempted from meeting the water quality standards for surface waters or from having surface water quality-based effluent limits.

+A reasonable potential analysis was conducted on parameters that were identified under Table 5 - Wastewater Characterization and for those identified under WAC 173-201A to determine whether or not effluent limitations would be required in this permit.
 The determination of the reasonable potential for these parameters to exceed the water quality criteria was evaluated with procedures given in EPA (Appendix C) at the critical condition.
 The parameters used in the critical condition modeling are as follows: acute dilution factor 60, chronic dilution factor 470.